Black Mesa Peabody Coal controversy: Controversy

 Coal from the Kayenta mine was moved via conveyor belt to a silo from where it was loaded and shipped by train to the Navajo Generating Station coal plant.

 The Black Mesa Mine's last day of operation was December 31, 2005.
 The Office of Surface Mining approved Peabody's permit request to continue operations at the mine on December 22, 2008.
-However, in January 2010, an administrative law judge, on appeal of that approval, decided that the Final EIS did not satisfy the National Environmental Policy Act because it did not take into account changed conditions, and vacated the approval.
+However, in January 2010, an administrative law judge, on appeal of that approval, decided that the Final Environmental Impact Statement did not satisfy the National Environmental Policy Act because it did not take into account changed conditions, and vacated the approval.

 Operations at the Kayenta Mine were ceased in 2019.